Student Status

 EXAMPLE:

 Kurt attends a technical college that offers both a two-year degree program and a one-year certificate program.
 The degree program requires a high school diploma or GED for enrollment, while the certificate program has no such requirements.
 Kurt is enrolled in the one-year certificate program curriculum.
-Since the certificate-only program that he is enrolled in does not require a diploma or GED, Kurt is not considered to be enrolled in an institution of higher education.
-Therefore, Kurt does not have to meet student eligibility requirements for Basic Food.
+Since the certificate-only program that he's enrolled in doesn't require a diploma or GED, Kurt isn't considered to be enrolled in an institution of higher education.
+Therefore, Kurt doesn't have to meet student eligibility requirements for Basic Food.

 4. When Student Status Ends: